Ischia Campania, Italy Travel Guide

 Ischia's diverse landscapes offer plenty for pedestrians and cyclists.

-Ischia's terrain and narrow sidewalks make mobility challenging for particular.
+Ischia's terrain and narrow sidewalks make mobility challenging in some cases.

 Public buses may not be fully accessible for mobility needs.

-Modern hotels and attractions have better accessibility features.
+Newer hotels and sights provide better accessibility features.

-Whether you prefer the affordability of public buses, the convenience of taxis, the freedom of a scooter, or the unique perspective of a boat tour, you will find a way to explore every corner of this lovely island.
+Whether you prefer the affordability of public buses, the convenience of taxis, the autonomy of a scooter, or the unique perspective of a boat tour, you will find a way to explore every corner of this beautiful island.